Arsonide/Babbler/ModFolderContent/README.md

 ## What is it?

 This plugin aims to make Shadows of Doubt more immersive by having NPCs you encounter speak audibly, whether you are talking to them directly, over the phone, or just hearing them nearby.
-There are two modes of speech: Synthesis, where they speak understandably using text to speech, and Blurbs, where they speak in gibberish similar to the game "Animal Crossing", or "The Sims", or "Undertale".
+There are two modes of speech: Synthesis, where they speak understandably using text to speech, and Phonetic, where they speak in gibberish similar to the game "Animal Crossing", or "The Sims", or "Undertale".
 The default is Synthesis, because I believe it sounds better, but both modes work and are highly configurable.
 I will outline how configuring them works in a configuration section below.

 ## A Note On Gender Identity
 In my effort to create an inclusive and immersive experience, I've implemented comprehensive gender identity options in this mod.
 While the default settings align with the unmodified settings of Shadows of Doubt, extensive configurability is provided, allowing players to tailor these aspects to their preferences.
 My goal is to represent everyone respectfully, ensuring a diverse and authentic experience for all.
 As always I welcome any player feedback.